espieux/vault-program/README.md

 **Error: "Your configured rpc port: 8899 is already in use"**

 - A validator is already running.
-Either:
-  - Use it: `anchor test --skip-local-validator`
-  - Or stop it: `pkill solana-test-validator` (then run `anchor test` normally)
+Either use it: `anchor test --skip-local-validator` or stop it: `pkill solana-test-validator`

 **Error: "Account not found"**